jabocken/CV2018Fall/docs/README.md

 Unfortunately, we decided after some review that this would not suffice for our purposes for a number of reasons.

 * First, the dataset only contains segmentation information and bounding boxes for large integrated circuits (ICs), such as embedded processors and memory controllers.
 We sought to identify a wider variety of components.
 * Next, dust and debris obscure many of the components on the PCBs in these images, a result of authors' use of PCBs from a recycling center.
 This complicated our efforts to add our own segmentation information to the images.
 * Furthermore, the large size of each image (4928x3280~pixels), meant it would be difficult to supplement the included labels with our own in a timely fashion.
 * Finally, without detailed information about the design of the PCBs, we realized that we would not be able to generate sufficiently accurate annotations on our own.

-![Example image from PCB DSLR Dataset.
-Note the large number of components, as well as the dust obscuring many of the components.](figures/pcb_dslr_example.jpg)
+![Example image from the PCB DSLR Dataset with a large number of components as well as dust obscuring many of them.](figures/pcb_dslr_example.jpg)

 Faced with these challenges, and with no other strong candidate datasets, we decided our best course of action involved generating our own dataset.
 We identified three criteria that needed to be met for our purposes:

 * First, the PCBs in the images needed to contain a variety of components, including resistors, capacitors, diodes, inductors, LEDs, and ICs, but not in such quantities that hand-labeling them required an unreasonable amount of time.
 * Next, each PCB needed to be clear of artifacts, whether visual (e.g., blurriness) or physical (e.g., dust).
 * Finally, we needed access to a detailed listing of the components on each PCB, including their locations on the board, to allow accurate labeling of the ground truths for each image.

 The third criterion in particular was a source of difficulty for us until we settled on the use of *open-source hardware* -- hardware designs that include